top of page

 It is the power of symbols that heals the oppositions of ego consciousness.
 Words articulate reality into fixed entities but symbols are open-ended.
 Symbolic language does not primarily differentiate; rather, it fuses things into one another.
 For example, a flower in a poem opens itself up to diverse possibilities.
 As the conscious mind explores the symbol, it is led to ideas that lie beyond the grasp of reason.
 And in, for example, the spiritual practice of Ignatian imaginative prayer or in praying with art we have a tremendous resource of using imaginative symbolism for healing and growth.

 The unifying power of symbols is one of the deepest and most powerful secrets of human life.
 That power is embodied in all of the world's great religious systems, art, poetry, music, science and culture.
-We have a deep and rich heritage of symbolic life, but in contemporary times something has gone wrong with our relationship to many of the symbols contained within our cultural traditions - please see my article on Spirituality and Religion.
+We have a deep and rich heritage of symbolic life, but in contemporary times something has gone wrong with our relationship to many of the symbols contained within our cultural traditions.

-Still, every night in our dreams symbols arise naturally, for dreams happen and are not invented.
-Dreams integrate the different energies of our being utilising symbols that seem to preexist in the unconscious.
+Every night in our dreams symbols arise naturally, for dreams happen and are not invented.
+Dreams integrate the different energies of our being, utilising symbols that seem to preexist in the unconscious.
 If you dream of the fruit salad you had for dinner last night, the dream is speaking of the fruit salad as a symbol, not just telling you what you already know, a dinner menu.
-A symbol pulls together qualities, ideas,or experiences that to the conscious mind seem separate or even contradictory.
+A symbol pulls together qualities, ideas, or experiences that to the conscious mind seem separate or even contradictory.

 Subscribe for Occasional Newsletter